hzxa/user-demo/README.md

 ```

 # How To Use
-After running the images successfully:
+After running the images locally:
 - for user registration, please access: http://localhost:8001
 - for user admin, please access: http://localhost:8002